 We know connections with others aren't always easy.
 Finding a new connection can often be scary.
 And if you're experiencing mental health difficulties you may feel like disconnecting from people, rather than reaching out.

 But here's the thing - the more you work on your connections to others, the stronger they get.

-When you spend time connecting with and supporting others, your wellbeing can improve too!
+with and supporting others, your wellbeing can improve too!